outdreamer/build-a-cure-1/docs/reference/vdj_recombination.md

 				- what structure of the boundary is needed
 				- what sources of single-chain variable fragments are available
 				- is the short linker peptide required to bind the single-chain variable fragments to the heavy/light chain variable segments, or are there other available resources to bind them?

+				- bounded system:
 					- can single-chain variable fragments be generated in a second region limited by a boundary, then merged with the heterodimeric bounded region when the heterodimeric bounded region is ready for single-chain variable fragments
 					- can you place both of these bounded regions in another system boundary to contain their output
 					- can you apply filters or neutralizing components inside the system boundary, before the output is released to the host system
 					- if so, its possible to generate a bio-system component to generate antibodies

 			- component questions
-				- what can be used as a filter to prevent certain antibodies from leaving the system boundary? (pathogens, immune cells, filter structures)
+				- what can be used as a filter to prevent certain antibodies from leaving the system boundary? (pathogens, antigens, immune cells, lymph fluid, sub-cellular or macromolecular filter structures)
 				- what can be used as a system boundary (chitin, existing membranes, existing fungal/viral cells)

 			- alternative questions